Hello!

 More about me…

-I pride myself on being a warm, authentic clinician who understand that you are a fellow human being doing the best you can to survive and, dare we say, thrive in a not-so-simple world with a not-so-simple brain.
+I pride myself on being a warm, authentic clinician who understand that you are a fellow human being doing the best you can to survive and, dare I say, thrive in a not-so-simple world with a not-so-simple brain.
+I am here as your ally, resource, and guide to help you better understand your story within the context of a complicated world.

 You may feel stuck, confused, and overwhelmed…but you are not broken.
 You do not need to be fixed.
 Your challenges are most likely a normal reaction to a difficult situation and tough societal expectations.